Disposables – The Problem

 - Disposables are expensive when you realize that 80% of the price you pay is for the packaging!
 In short, you’re paying more for the packaging than for the actual gas!

-- Every year in North America, 40 million disposable one-pound propane cylinders are used, with over four million in California alone.* Because of limited, expensive recycling options, the empty cylinders are often disposed of improperly in landfills, dumpsters, household trash, campsites, on the roadside or in recycling containers.
+- Every year in North America, 40 million disposable 1 lb. propane cylinders are used, with over four million in California alone.* Because of limited, expensive recycling options, the empty cylinders are often disposed of improperly in landfills, dumpsters, household trash, campsites, on the roadside or in recycling containers.

 *Estimate provided by Kamps Propane based on annual cylinder production data and population data.